Best Yogurt for Probiotics Reviewed

 When you are looking at the nutrition profile to determine the most healthy options some things to consider are the amount of protein to sugar.
 A good protein source will have a minimum of 6 grams in non-dairy products and about 10 grams in dairy sources.
 Trying to hit somewhere around these numbers is helpful to understand what a good amount looks like.

 The source of the ingredients can also be important.
-Many may want to consider organic sources when it comes to dairy products, and grass-fed, wild roaming tend to be the more preferred sources.
+Many may want to consider organic sources when it comes to dairy products, and grass-fed, wild roaming tends to be the more preferred source.
 Happy cows make happy milk!
 The fewer chemicals and artificial additive the better.
 The fewer ingredients with the simpler list are always the best way to go in most cases when it comes to packaged foods.

 At the end of the day, you want to make sure you get a yogurt brand that you will enjoy.
 This means getting yogurt with a flavor and texture that you will enjoy every bite off.
 Make sure you get a brand you won't mind spending on regularly-- it's hard to have to give a brand we love because we can no longer afford it so better to start with one that fits our budget if that is a concern.